Research Foundation

 Understanding Individual Differences

-Key Research Finding: Stuttering Variability is Highly Individual
+Key Research Finding: Speech Difficulty is Highly Individual

 Recent research confirms that fear responses, triggers, and therapeutic needs differ dramatically between users.
 This individual variability is fundamental to understanding effective treatment approaches.